Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Linear Regression of Block-Sparse Vectors

 \subsection{Numerical Experiments}

-One of the most important implications of this section is that, similar to the case of recovery of block-sparse signals, the number of maximum allowable active regression variables in regression of block-sparse vectors is fundamentally a function of the spectral norm of the design matrix, provided the inter- and intra-block coherence of the design matrix are not too large.
+One of the most important implications of this section is that, similar to the case of recovery of block-sparse signals, the number of maximum allowable active regression variables in regression of block-sparse vectors is fundamentally independent of the column-wise coherence of the design matrix; instead, it appears to be affected by the spectral norm of the design matrix.
 However, such a claim needs to be carefully investigated since our results are only concerned with sufficient conditions on design matrices.
-To this end, we construct numerical experiments that help us evaluate the regression performance of the group lasso for a range of design matrices with varying spectral norms, coherences, inter-block coherences, and intra-block coherences.
+To this end, we construct numerical experiments that help us evaluate the regression performance of the group lasso for a range of design matrices with varying spectral norms, coherences, inter-block coherences, intra-block coherences, and quadratic-mean block coherences.
 In order to generate these design matrices, we reuse the experimental setup described in Section~\ref{ssec:recovery_num_exp} (corresponding to $n = 858$, $m = 10$, and $r = 500$).

 For the sake of brevity, we focus only on the performance of the group lasso \eqref{eq:grouplasso} for regression of block-sparse vectors.\footnote{We used the {\tt SpaRSA} Matlab package \cite{SPARSA} with {\tt debias} option turned on in all simulations in this section.} This performance is evaluated for different design matrices using Monte Carlo trials, corresponding to generation of 1000 block-sparse $\beta$ with $k$ nonzero blocks.
 Each vector of regression coefficients has block support selected uniformly at random according to M1 in Section~\ref{ssec:stat_model} and nonzero entries drawn independently from the Gaussian distribution.
 We then obtain the observations $y = \Phi \beta + z$ using the design matrix (dictionary) $\Phi$ under study for each one of the block-sparse $\beta$, where the variance $\sigma^2$ of the modeling error $z$ is selected such that $\|\beta\|_2^2/n\sigma^2 \approx 0.84$.
 Finally, we carry out linear regression using the group lasso by setting $\lambda \approx 1.4592$ and we then record the regression error $\|\Phi\beta-\Phi\betahat\|_2^2$.